survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 assert(add(1, 1) === 2);
 ```

-If you run `node ./add.test.js`, you shouldn't see any output.
+If you run `node ./add.test.js`, you shouldn’t see any output.
 Try breaking the test or the code to get an assertion error.
 A good test runner can pick up the wanted tests and run them like this. [globbing](https://www.npmjs.com/package/glob) is another way.

-People have written a lot of good test runners and frameworks, so you don't have to do this work yourself.
+People have written a lot of good test runners and frameworks, so you don’t have to do this work yourself.
 [Jest](https://www.npmjs.com/package/jest), [Mocha](https://www.npmjs.com/package/mocha), and [tape](https://www.npmjs.com/package/tape) are decent starting points.

-It's good to understand that unit tests cover functionality from the developer perspective.
+It’s good to understand that unit tests cover functionality from the developer perspective.
 These small assertions can be used to define a low-level API. **Test Driven Development** allows you to shape the implementation as you figure out a proper specification for your API.

 ### Property Based Testing

 **Property based testing** asserts specific **invariants** about code.
 For example, a sorting algorithm should return items sorted in a specific order for example.
 This fact is invariant and should never change.

-When invariants as the sorting one are known, it's possible to generate tests against them.
+When invariants as the sorting one are known, it’s possible to generate tests against them.
 Property based testing can find issues unit testing could miss, but the invariants can be problematic to find.

 To continue the previous example, a property based test could be used to show that `add` is a **commutative** operation.
 Commutativity means that swapping the parameters should still yield the same result so that the result of `a + b` should equal `b + a`.
 The idea can be modeled behind an API like this: